Chubb: Everything you need to know

 Chubb boasts a diverse group of clients, from mid-size and small businesses to multinational corporations, and high net worth individuals as well as those seeking to purchase personal accident, supplemental health, homeowners, life, automobile, and specialty personal insurance coverage.
 The insurer serves companies and affinity groups offering accident and health insurance programs and life insurance to employees or members, and services other insurers managing their exposures with reinsurance coverage.
 It is also an underwriting company with deep expertise across a range of industries and specialty coverage areas.
-Its claims handling service has the ability to handle claims big and small, and Chubb’s risk engineering services, comprised of over 400 risk engineers worldwide, help companies prepare for and minimise costly exposures.
+Its claims handling service has the ability to handle claims big and small, and Chubb’s risk engineering services, comprised of over 400 risk engineers worldwide, help companies prepare for and minimize costly exposures.

 A merging of two insurance giants